phetsims/phet-info/doc/interactive-highlights-quickstart-guide.md

 ## Potential Pitfalls

-Try to use default highlights or `FocusHighlightFromNode.ts` for custom highlights if possible.
+Try to use default highlights or `HighlightFromNode.ts` for custom highlights if possible.
 These will manage styling and repositioning for you.
 If you use a more custom highlight Node, it is your responsibility to reposition the highlight if the Node it surrounds resizes or moves.